-INTERIM CONDENSED FINANCIAL STATEMENTS FOR THE SIX-MONTH PERIOD ENDED 30 JUNE 2021 (All amounts in Euro thousands unless otherwise stated)
+INTERIM CONDENSED FINANCIAL STATEMENTS FOR THE NINE-MONTH PERIOD ENDED 30 SEPTEMBER 2021

 Notes to the Interim Condensed Financial Statements

 1. GENERAL INFORMATION

 Hellenic Petroleum S.A. (the "Company" or "Hellenic Petroleum") operates in the energy sector in Greece.
 The Company's activities include refining and marketing of oil products and production and marketing of petrochemical products.